bakame-php/http-structured-fields/README.md

 echo $value;                //b=?0, a=(bar "42" 42 42.0), c=@1671800423
 ```

+Of course, it is possible to mix both notation as shown in the example.

 #### Lists

-To Create `OuterList` and `InnerList` instances you can use the `new` named constructor
+To create `OuterList` and `InnerList` instances you can use the `new` named constructor
-which takes fron 0 to n members:
+which takes a single variadic parameter `$members`:

 ```php
 use Bakame\Http\StructuredFields\InnerList;